shawn1m/overture/README.md

 + ipv6UseAlternativeDNS: For to redirect IPv6 DNS queries to alternative DNS servers.
 + alternativeDNSConcurrent: Query the primaryDNS and alternativeDNS at the same time.
 + whenPrimaryDNSAnswerNoneUse: If the response of PrimaryDNS exists and there is no `ANSWER SECTION` in it, the final chosen DNS upstream should be defined here.
 (There is no `AAAA` record for most domains right now)
-+ *File: Absolute path like `/path/to/file` is allowed.
-For Windows users, please use properly escaped path like `C:\\path\\to\\file.txt` in the configuration.
++ *File: Both relative like `./file` or absolute path like `/path/to/file` are supported.
+Especially, for Windows users, please use properly escaped path like
+  `C:\\path\\to\\file.txt` in the configuration.
 + domainFile.Matcher: Matching policy and implementation, including "full-list", "full-map", "regex-list", "mix-list", "suffix-tree" and "final".
 Default value is "full-map".
 + hostsFile.Finder: Finder policy and implementation, including "full-map", "regex-list".
 Default value is "full-map".
 + domainTTLFile: Regex match only for now;
 + minimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
 + cacheSize: The number of query record to cache, use `0` to disable.
++ cacheRedisUrl, cacheRedisConnectionPoolSize: Use redis cache instead of local cache.
+(Experimental)
 + rejectQType: Reject query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.

 #### Domain file example (full match)